Rainey Endowed School

 Rainey Endowed School, known colloquially as "The Rainey", is a voluntary grammar school in Magherafelt, County Londonderry, Northern Ireland.
 The school was founded in 1713 and has an enrolment of around 700 pupils.
-Each year group has a total number of about 100 students.
+Each year group has a total of about 100 students.
 The school borders three counties and draws its students from County Londonderry, County Antrim and County Tyrone.
 It offers the Northern Ireland curricula up to the age of 16 and a range of AS and A2 courses at post 16.
 It is also a member of a local inter-school program which shares its A-level classes with other schools in the area.

 History

 Establishment

 Rainey Endowed School was founded by Hugh Rainey, an iron smelter and wealthy merchant in the Magherafelt district.
 He was an elder in the Presbyterian Congregation of Castledawson, which at that time included Magherafelt.
 As a result of a vow made to God for his protection and favour, he, by his will dated 11 April 1707, devoted one half of his estate to fund a charity school for 24 boys: "sons of parents who were of good report and reduced to poverty".
-After three years of instruction the boys were to be given a suit of clothes and £2.50 for an apprentice fee.
+After three years of instruction, the boys were to be given a suit of clothes and £2.50 for an apprentice fee.

 In his will, Hugh Rainey wrote "that what I have left may not only be for a generation or two, but that it may be for many not yet born", and so 'The Rainey' was founded.